maxep/spm-lcov-action/README.md

 ## LCOV Report

-The action will also create a coverage file that can be digest by other actions, such as [romeovs/lcov-reporter-action](https://github.com/romeovs/lcov-reporter-action) that can comment PRs with the coverage report.
+The action will also create a coverage file that can be digested by other actions, such as [romeovs/lcov-reporter-action](https://github.com/romeovs/lcov-reporter-action) that can comment PRs with the coverage report.

 ## Inputs

-#### `output-file`
+#### `output-file` (otional)

-**Optional** Specify a file path to write coverage report into.
+Specify a file path of the coverage report.
 By default, the coverage will be reported to `.build/debug/codecov/lcov.info`.
-If the directory does not exist, it is created.
+If the directory does not exist, it will be created.

-#### `file-format`
+#### `file-format` (otional)

-**Optional** Use the specified output format.
+Use the specified output format.
 The supported formats are: “text” (JSON), “lcov” (Default).

 ## Example usage
 ```yml